masonhpennell/LLM-Research/README.md

 6. Eugene Lawler

 Lawler made important contributions to the application of dynamic programming in combinatorial optimization problems, particularly in tasks such as scheduling and sequencing.
 His work on the traveling salesman problem (TSP) and job-shop scheduling brought DP techniques to a broader audience in operations research and computer science.

+### Teaching Dynamic Programming

+To teach dynamic programming (DP) to a beginner, a professor would likely start with a foundational approach, introducing the concept of overlapping subproblems and optimal substructure.
+They might begin by comparing DP with recursion to show how DP reduces redundant calculations using memoization or tabulation.

+The professor would then present simple, relatable problems, like the Fibonacci sequence, before gradually moving to more complex problems like the knapsack problem or longest common subsequence.
+Along the way, visual aids like recursion trees and DP tables would help illustrate how DP optimizes solutions.

+Hands-on coding exercises would solidify understanding, allowing the student to practice breaking problems into subproblems, storing results, and building solutions iteratively.